Weyl algebra: Generalizations

+The ideals and automorphisms of $A_1$ have been well-studied.
+The moduli space for its right ideal is known.
+However, the case for $A_n$ is considerably harder and is related to the Jacobian conjecture.

 For more details about this quantization in the case n = 1 (and an extension using the Fourier transform to a class of integrable functions larger than the polynomial functions), see Wigner–Weyl transform.

 Weyl algebras and Clifford algebras admit a further structure of a *-algebra, and can be unified as even and odd terms of a superalgebra, as discussed in CCR and CAR algebras.